-- to identify a child with special educational needs and inform the SENDCo - to draw up and review termly SEN Support Plan when necessary, in conjunction with the SENDCo, parents and/or external agencies as appropriate, to help the child access the full curriculum - to discuss the child's needs and school interventions with the parents and the child - to keep records and evidence of the child's progress - to use Teaching Assistant (TA) time, where possible, to support a child 1 to 1, or as part of a group, within or out of the classroom.
+- to identify a child with special educational needs and inform the SENDCo using a referral form that details the child's progress so far, strengths and barriers to learning along with what classroom strategies have already been used to support the child. - to discuss the child's needs and school interventions with the parents and the child - to draw up and review a pupil passport and termly SEN Support Plans, when necessary, and identify in-class strategies to support children using the Buckinghamshire Ordinarily Available Provision document to help the child access the full curriculum - to discuss the child's needs and school interventions with the parents and the child - to keep records and evidence of the child's progress - to use Teaching Assistant (TA) time, where possible, to support a child 1 to 1, or as part of a group, within or out of the classroom using the principles of the Maximising the Impact of Teaching Assistants (MITA) programme to help children to gain independence in learning.